 We will be required to withhold and remit to the IRS 35% of any distributions to non-U.S. holders that are designated as capital gain dividends, or, if greater, 35% of a distribution that could have been designated as a capital gain dividend, whether or not attributable to sales of U.S. real property interests.
 Distributions can be designated as capital gain dividends to the extent of our net capital gain for the taxable year of the distribution.
-The amount withheld, which for individual non-U.S. holder's U.S. federal income tax liability.
+The amount withheld, which for individual non-U.S. holders may exceed the actual tax liability, is creditable against the non-U.S. holder's U.S. federal income tax liability.